English Literature

 Course overview

-Guided by our supportive teaching staff, who are all part of the university’s thriving literary research culture, you study the ideas of the most exciting critical thinkers in contemporary cultural debate, using innovative learning and teaching methods.
-And there’s the flexibility to add to your study of literary texts with modules in English Language and/or Creative Writing.
+Guided by our supportive teaching staff, who are all part of the university’s thriving literary research culture, you will study the ideas of the most exciting literary writers and critical thinkers involved in contemporary cultural debates, using innovative learning and teaching methods.

-Year 1 provides the foundations for your studies of literature with modules designed to develop your skills of critical analysis, research, and writing.
-This is achieved through the study of a wide range of fiction, poetry, and drama from across the historical periods.
-You will study early literature in its context, explore the boundaries between literature and other types of texts like films, and have modules on poetry and world literature.
+Year 1 provides the foundations for your studies of literature with modules designed to develop your skills in reading efficiently, critical analysis, research and writing.
+This is achieved through the study of a wide range of fiction, poetry and drama from across the historical periods.
+You will study both literature in its context, as well as the latest literary theories, as two different ways of finding out what and how a text means.

 A degree in English Literature opens many doors.
-A range of highly transferable qualities, including analytical thinking, evaluative and research skills, self-discipline, and effective written and spoken communication, enables you to excel in a variety of fields not just confined to the arts.
+Developing a range of highly transferable skills, including analytical thinking, evaluative and research skills, self discipline, and effective written and spoken communication, will enable you to excel in a variety of fields not just confined to the arts world.
 Graduates have gone on to become teachers, lecturers, journalists, writers, actors, publishers and producers.

 What you need to know